 The Benefits of Glutathione

 Integrative medicine has long recognized the health benefits of glutathione.
 Peer-reviewed studies showed that boosting glutathione in those who are 35 years and older demonstrated improved skin elasticity and fewer wrinkles (9).
+In addition, glutathione is also used for skin whitening and overall improvement in skin health.
 For more information on glutathione and skin our recent article, The Ultimate Guide to the Best Hair, Skin, and Nails Vitamins has more information.

 Other research with human studies concluded that glutathione works as an anti-inflammatory and may help reduce stiffness and pain caused by arthritis(10).